verification-explorer/systemverilog-clocking-blocks-tutorial/tutorial/05_standard_rtl_tb.md

 #### Connecting Interface to DUT in the Top Module

-In the top module, we instantiate a single instance of the FIFO interface and connect its signals directly to the DUT ports.
+In the top (** put link here **)module, we instantiate a single instance of the FIFO interface and connect its signals directly to the DUT ports.

 ```systemverilog
     fifo_if m_fifo_if(.clk(clk), .rstn(rstn));